SeqWare/seqware/seqware-distribution/docs/site/content/docs/3-getting-started/developer-tutorial.md

 The directory structure created by the maven archetype includes a
 <tt>pom.xml</tt> file which is our Maven build file, a <tt>src</tt> directory
-which contains the Java workflow, and a workflow directory that contains any bundled data, the basic workflow config file which includes all the paramters this workflow accepts, the metadata.xml which defines the workflows available in this bundle, and any scripts, binaries, or libraries your workflow needs (in bin and lib respectively).
+which contains the Java workflow, and a workflow directory that contains any bundled data, the basic workflow config file which includes all the parameters this workflow accepts, the metadata.xml which defines the workflows available in this bundle, and any scripts, binaries, or libraries your workflow needs (in bin and lib respectively).